cseanburns/research-notebook/source/_posts/2013-09-19-lq-vol-1-issue-3-article-4-reading-study.markdown

 title: "LQ Vol 1 Issue 3 Article 4: Reading Study"
 date: 2013-09-19 07:59
 comments: true
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Howe, Affil-University of Chicago]
 ---

 For an explanation of this post, see: